Kastoria is a magnificent lakeside city in northwestern Greece with a rich history dating back to Byzantium.

-The capital of the Western Macedonia Prefecture with the same name, Kastoria is one of the most atmospheric cities in Greece, where the beautiful landscape is an integral part of the urban fabric.
+The capital of the Western Macedonia Prefecture with the same name, Kastoria is one of the most ambient cities in Greece, where the beautiful landscape is an integral part of the urban fabric.

-The magnificent mansions built by wealthy merchants all over the city are proof of its great prosperity, as it has developed a strong economic and cultural identity thanks to the fur industry.
+The magnificent mansions built by wealthy merchants all across the city are proof of its great prosperity, as it has developed a strong economic and cultural identity thanks to the fur industry.

-Today, now that the fur trade has almost stopped, the city perches quietly on the shores of the beautiful Οrestiada Lake.
+Kastoria was once famous for its fur and leather trade, but it has now almost completely stopped.
+The city perches quietly on the shores of the beautiful Οrestiada Lake.
 Yet, it remains the place of the largest fur exhibition in the world once a year.

 Between the old mansions and modern apartment buildings, the historic Byzantine monuments make Kastoria look like an open-air Byzantine museum.